THE BIRTH OF VISION – In the shadow of my father’s glory Surreal oil painting herons flight

 I wanted to paint the expressions of pleasure and delight seen in the image, something like when a child plays securely under a father’s watchful eye.
 You will know what I mean if you have experienced this emotion.
 Do you remember when you first noticed, your natural father or your heavenly father’s joy* in enjoying you?
 The delight of seeing a son or daughter playing with such child-like abandon in the growth of a dream is contagious.

-I chose the pillars idea from this thought.
+I chose the idea of the pillar from this thought.
 Any person who builds their faith upon the wisdom from heaven will only dance with joy in discovering the freedom promised.
 The truth in these words, “I love you and get great pleasure out of seeing you enjoy what I have given you to enjoy” is my experience after being born again.
 This is a pillar of heaven, echoing an affectionate and wise father’s affection toward his offspring.

 In this painting, my research into indigenous art storytelling of Australian Aboriginal and New Zealand Maori developed.
 How would they depict the same insights?
 I admire these people and see a lot of wonders the way they live their culture in art and music.
 As my perceptions developed I include a combination of western fine art and indigenous disciplines.

 Maori art symbolism

 The Maori consider the predator Mangopare shark a renowned symbol for natural abundance, strength, agility, and determination.
 The movement of the spine (symbolized in the Koru pattern) and warriors sought to emulate them on the battlefield to meet their goals.

 Mangopare hammerhead art represents the qualities of abundance, strength, agility, and determination.